The Rarest Shot in Golf

 Here are two that belong in any honest conversation about what a hole-in-one actually means.

 The first belongs to Ryan Burgess.
-On the morning of his birthday, Ryan rolled up to Briar Bay Executive Course in Miami, Florida — enthusiastically running late, operating on something less than a full night's sleep, in the specific physical condition that birthdays sometimes produce.
+On the morning of his birthday, Ryan rolled up to Briar Bay Executive Course in Miami, Florida.
+Enthusiastically running late, operating on something less than a full night's sleep, in the specific physical condition that birthdays sometimes produce.
 He stepped onto the first tee.
 He set up over the ball.
-And he hit what can only be described as a Shaquille O'Neal style laser of an iron shot — a ball struck with such authority and such pure intent that the viewer was immediately presented with exactly two possible outcomes: either the ball had cleared the green by 20 yards and was lost somewhere in the beyond, or it had gone directly into the cup.
+And he hit what can only be described as a Shaquille O'Neal style free throw laser of an iron shot.
+A ball struck with such authority and such pure intent that the viewer was immediately presented with exactly two possible outcomes: either the ball had cleared the green by 20 yards and was lost somewhere in the beyond, or it had gone directly into the cup.
 There was no middle ground.
-The ball simply disappeared once it reached the green, the way only two kinds of golf shots disappear — the ones that go too far and the ones that go exactly far enough.
+The ball simply disappeared once it reached the green, the way only two kinds of golf shots disappear.
+The ones that go too far and the ones that go exactly far enough.

 Happy birthday, Ryan Burgess.
 You stepped up on the first hole on your birthday, hungover, running late, with no warm-up and no ceremony, and made a hole-in-one.
 You are in an elite club, forever.
 The witness is on record.